Randolph Churchill: Final years and biography of his father

 Randolph never fully recovered from his 1964 operation.
 By this time his health was in serious decline.
 He had been consuming 80–100 cigarettes and up to two bottles of whisky per day for 20 years, far in excess of his father's consumption.
 Drink had long since destroyed his youthful good looks.
 Accompanied by Natalie Bevan, he often spent winters in Marrakesh and summers in Monte Carlo, sometimes visiting Switzerland.
 His kidneys were failing, so he seldom drank alcohol any more, and ate little, becoming emaciated.
 Mary Lovell writes that "though he still behaved with the arrogance of Louis XIV he was less explosive".
 Natalie spent the days with him before returning to her own house after helping him to bed.

 In 1966 Randolph published the first volume of the official biography of his father.
 He and his team of researchers carried on working on his father's biography despite his being mortally ill and it brought him fulfilment which he had not previously known.
 He had finished only the second volume and half a dozen companion volumes by the time of his death in 1968.
 Five volumes were planned (it eventually ran to eight, under the guidance of Sir Martin Gilbert).

 In 1966 he signed a contract with the American politician Robert F. Kennedy to write a biography of his elder brother, President John F. Kennedy, who had been assassinated in 1963.
 As a consequence, Randolph obtained access to the Kennedy archives, but he died before beginning work, on the day that Robert was assassinated.

 Death

-Randolph Churchill died of a heart attack in his sleep at his home, Stour House, East Bergholt, Suffolk and was found by one of his researchers the next morning, 6 June 1968.
+Randolph Churchill died of a heart attack during the night at his home, Stour House, East Bergholt, Suffolk and was found by one of his researchers the next morning, 6 June 1968.
 He was 57, and although he had been in poor health for years, his death was unexpected.
+Alistair Cooke recalled four years later that Churchill had told him the only time he would make the front page would be the day after he died.
+"Alas, he died the day of Robert Kennedy's assassination and he never made it."